Webster County DUI Court Process

 2. Pre-Trial Hearings

-• Discovery Process: This is a crucial stage where your attorney will gather evidence related to your case.
-This includes police reports, breathalyzer or blood test results, witness statements, and any video footage.
+• Discovery Process: This is a crucial phase where your attorney gathers information about the case against you.
+This includes reviewing police reports, lab results (blood alcohol content), witness statements, and any other evidence the prosecution intends to use.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury.
+• Jury vs. Bench Trial: You have the right to choose whether to have a jury trial or a bench trial.
 In a jury trial, a panel of your peers will decide your guilt or innocence.
-You can also opt for a bench trial, where the judge makes the decision.
+In a bench trial, the judge will make the decision.

-• What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs, and that your BAC was 0.08% or higher (or that you were less safe to drive due to alcohol or drug consumption).
+• What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while under the influence of alcohol or drugs.
+This can be proven through evidence such as field sobriety tests, breathalyzer or blood test results, and witness testimony.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, and arguing that you were not impaired.
+• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.
+According to research, common grounds for challenging a license suspension include:

-• Typical Trial Length: DUI trials can range from a day or two to several days, depending on the complexity of the case and the number of witnesses.
+• Typical Trial Length: DUI trials can last anywhere from one day to several days, depending on the complexity of the case.

 First Offense